yogdaan/LinuxSpells/README.md

 This light can be thrown far off of the wand, illuminating the surrounding area for several minutes after its initial casting before darkening once more.

-Lumos shows the path in wizard world and so does the 'ls' command in linux world, 'ls' does directory listing.
+Lumos shows the path in wizard world and so does the 'ls' command in linux world. 'ls' does directory listing.

 So typing 'lumos' into terminal will display the files and folders in the current working directory.